Can Anesthesia Cause Hair Loss?: Evidence Review

 Iron is an important one, as studies have shown that iron supplementation – even in the absence of iron deficiency – can be a beneficial treatment for telogen effluvium.

-Of course, it is recommend that you speak with your doctor prior to supplementation, as iron overload is also a very real – and very dangerous – possibility.
+Of course, it is recommended that you speak with your doctor before supplementation, as iron overload is also a very real – and very dangerous – possibility.

 Be Patient